joyarup/A-Comprehensive-Analysis-of-r-Depression-Subreddit/readme.md

 The project focuses on dissecting user interactions within r/Depression, classifying comments indicative of depressive states using NLP techniques, and analyzing the network of user engagements within and beyond the subreddit.

 ## Data Fetching and Preprocessing
-Utilizing Python Reddit API Wrapper (PRAW), the project involves data retrieval and preprocessing to ensure dataset integrity, including handling missing values and duplicate entries.
+- Utilizing Python Reddit API Wrapper (PRAW), the project involves data retrieval and preprocessing to ensure dataset integrity, including handling missing values and duplicate entries.
+- **If you wish to run this notebook, please use your own API credentials**

 ## Data Analysis
 - Analysis of author posts in r/Depression and their engagement in other subreddits.